graemerocher/micronaut-oraclecloud-workshop/lab_configuration/lab_configuration.md

 Micronaut applications are Cloud Native in that they are able to automatically detect their environment, resolving configuration from the environment as needed.

-By default Micronaut will search any configuration files you have located in `src/main/resources` and has out of the box support for many popular formats such as `.properties`, `.yml`, `.json` and so on.
+By default Micronaut will search any configuration files you have located in `src/main/resources` and has out-of-the-box support for many popular formats such as `.properties`, `.yml`, `.json` and so on.

-Let's try and modfify the application configuration.
+Let's try and modify the application configuration.
 Alter the `src/main/resources/application.yml` file and add configuration to alter the [server port](https://docs.micronaut.io/latest/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration) to 8081 by default:

 	<copy>
 	micronaut: